 Moving Forward on Your Road to Recovery

 While we want to be honest about the statistics regarding relapse during alcohol and drug addiction recovery, the major takeaway here should be this: do not lose hope, and do not give up.
-While drug or alcohol addiction is not curable, time has shown that the mental disorder is certainly treatable.
+While drug or alcohol addiction is not curable, the time has shown that mental disorder is certainly treatable.

 “Addiction is a treatable disease.
 Research in the science of addiction and the treatment of substance use disorders has led to the development of evidence-based interventions that help people stop abusing drugs and resume productive lives.
 Like other chronic diseases, addiction can be managed successfully.
 Treatment enables people to counteract addiction’s powerful disruptive effects on their brain and behavior and regain control of their lives.”

 ~ National Institute on Drug Abuse